Planning

 - sign in

-- Have everyone sign the
+- Have everyone sign in on the

 Trip Release Form.